-This isn't a hypothetical risk.
-Identity thieves routinely use data broker profiles to assemble the information they need to impersonate you.
-Understanding how this works is the first step toward protecting yourself.
+Identity thieves routinely pull these listings to assemble what they need to impersonate you.
+Your exposed data is the supply chain that makes the attack cheap and fast.
+Understanding how it works is the first step toward cutting it off.

-Identity theft isn't a single crime — it's a category of fraud that takes several distinct forms.
-Each one exploits your personal data in different ways, and data brokers contribute to all of them.
+Identity theft isn't one crime — it's a category of fraud that takes several distinct forms.
+Each exploits your personal data differently, and data brokers feed all of them.

 This is the fastest-growing type of identity theft, and it's particularly insidious because victims often don't discover it for years.
 Criminals combine real data from one person — typically a Social Security number — with fabricated details like a fake name and address.
 They use this hybrid identity to open credit accounts, build a credit history over months or years, then "bust out" by maxing everything and disappearing.